 Should Food Cause Brain Abnormalities?

 Patients suffering from celiac disease have been found to have significant brain abnormalities as reflected on MR imaging (MRIs).
 Those suffering from headaches showed the greatest degree of brain abnormality.
 In children, neurologic complications have been found to occur in response to gluten sensitivity and celiac disease.
-Neurologic problems have been found to occur more severely – and frequently – in adults.
+Neurologic concerns have been found to occur more severely – and frequently – in adults.

 Researchers at John Hopkins University School of Medicine explored the impact of gastrointestinal redness (such as created by celiac disease) in schizophrenia.
 They looked at factors such as immune system activation and the increased ability for toxins and pathogens to enter the blood stream.
 In doing so, they found that immune factors as initiated in the gut suggests a link to mental illness.
-While more research needs to be done on this subject, the fact that top researchers have begun to explore the relation between intestinal problems caused by gluten and mental illness should give anyone concerned for their health and well-being pause.
+While more research needs to be done on this subject, the fact that top researchers have begun to explore the relation between intestinal concerns caused by gluten and mental illness should give anyone concerned for their health and well-being pause.

 Regardless, the evidence continues to mount in the case against gluten.